If you are in a hurry the best wakeboard tower speaker is the Rockville RWB65B.

 Wakeboard Tower Speaker Reviews

 Featuring 250 watts each, the Rockville RWB65B WakeBoard Tower Speakers are marine grade so they can withstand sunlight, water, and salt spray.
 Rated without any exaggerated power rating, the 150 watts RMS and the 250 watts peak are true ratings.
-These tower speakers measure 6.5 inches each and are ideal for installation on Jeeps and ATV’s.
+This boss audio system measures 6.5 inches each and are ideal for installation on Jeeps and ATV’s as well as boats.

 Reinforced with steel, the Rockville set includes new and improved mounting brackets that are made of durable and waterproof plastic.
 Steel and nylon are used to reinforce them creating an extra strong bracket that is also easy to adjust and able to withstand some of the harshest conditions.
 Capable of taking on moisture, salt water, and water, these speakers also include terminals made of stainless steel that are totally rustproof, plus the speakers include an added waterproof coating for protection.